When should you stop mowing your lawn in the fall? Here's why getting the time right is key to keeping your grass healthy

 It is important to get the final cut of the year right, however, if you wish to avoid causing irreversible damage to your grass.
 Cutting your lawn too short or, conversely, leaving your grass too long can leave your otherwise perfectly manicured lawn susceptible to a wide range of winter diseases.

-If you leave your lawn too long or untamed over the winter months, there is a high chance of the blades trapping moisture next to the soil leading to mold growth and disease.
 Mowing your grass too short in fall, however, can lead to a weaker plant.
 Grass that is too short during dormancy will not be able to provide enough energy to survive frosts or produce growth as easily the following spring as it struggles to photosynthesize.
 The result may be patchy, uneven grass growth with spaces left for moss or weeds that may prove difficult to get rid of.

-If your lawn falls victim to patches it is worth learning what is overseeding and how to fertilize a lawn to help restore your lawn in the fall months.
+If your lawn falls victim to patches it is also worth learning what is overseeding and how to fertilize a lawn to help restore your lawn in the fall months.

 Is it okay to cut grass in December?